-As we continue to experience this massive shift in sales and marketing content, where many organization see the importance of becoming a media company, we need to be able to find the best creative talent out there.
+As we continue to experience this massive shift in sales and marketing content, where many organizations understand the importance of becoming a media company, we need to find the best creative talent out there.

 Marketing departments all over the world are hitting the job market in search of the best and brightest video creatives.